 plus more for garnish

-For the squash: Heat the oven to 375°F and arrange rack in the middle.
+Roast The Spaghetti Squash: Heat the oven to 375°F and arrange rack in the middle.
 Drizzle the flesh of the squash with 1 tablespoon of the oil and season with salt and pepper.
-Place squash, cut-side down, on a baking pan and roast until fork-tender, about 45 minutes.
+Place squash, cut-side down, on a rimmed baking sheet and roast until fork-tender, about 45 minutes.
 Meanwhile, make the sauce or meatballs.
 When squash is cooked, set it aside until cool enough to handle.
 Scrape squash with a fork to remove flesh in long strands.
 Put in a large mixing bowl, cover to keep warm.
 Keep oven on for the meatballs.